dotnet-foundation/wg-membership/meetings/membership-criteria.md

 We look at the contribution links.
 All activity must conform to the .NET Foundation [Code of Conduct (CoC)](https://dotnetfoundation.org/about/code-of-conduct).
 Activities examined include:

-- PRs created.
+- Pull Requests (PRs) created.
 We evaluate the participation in the community.
 Does the PR match the project's guidelines?
 Does the author engage constructively with reviewers?
 - PR review, and helping new contributors.
 Are comments in line with the spirit of the CoC?
 Does the reviewer provide necessary assistance?
 - Issues created.
 These should be well-defined issues.
 We don't evaluate issue quality based on the project maintainer's decision to accept or reject the idea.
 We do evaluate issues based on the clarity and completeness.
 - Discussion forums.
 Does the person participate in discussions in a constructive manner?